JavenCao/Tailored_SV_thala/README.md

     |   |   |    |   | - chr11/QCed_Report/Causal_Pindel_Deletion.pre
     |   |   | -- Conifer
     |   |   |    | -- QCed_Report/Conifer_Deletion_Causal.pre
+                                 /Alpha_region_Conifer_Duplication.pre

+* Step6: Fine-profiling stage(if necessary)

+Since read-depth method is a comparative method, it is sensitive to sample size.
+In practise, at least 8 samples from the same bath and carrying the same large deletions are exptected in fine-profiling stage.

+Here, we give an example showing the process, users please take 5 minites to learn and then deside whether applies to your situations.

+**(i) merge BreakDancer and Pindel callings**
+**(ii) Define sample list with deletions covering both the HBA2 and HBA1 regions** **(iii) Manually check the carrier counts for each deletions** **(iv) Copy their RPKM files from the Screening_stage/Conifer/RPKM folders** **(v) Run the Conifer scripts and check the resutls**

 ## License